AdobeDocs/certification.en/help/certifications/ajo/ajo-e-developer.md

 **Take the certification exam**

-Adobe uses two vendors to administer proctored exams: PSI and Examity.
+Adobe uses two vendors to administer proctored exams, PSI and Examity.

-* **PSI:** offers two options for taking exams: test center and remote online
+* **PSI** offers two options for taking exams: test center and remote online
-* **Examity:** only offers the remote online option
+* **Examity** only offers the remote online option

 To schedule, reschedule, or cancel your exam, simply click on the vendor of choice, and follow the instructions provided on screen.
 It's that simple!